cdermott7/PricePal/README.md

 ## 🚀 Demo Scenarios

-### Best Buy USB Wifi Adapter
+### Best Buy USB WiFi Adapter
-*Looking at USB Wifi Adapter at Best Buy for $25*
+**Scene**: User is looking at a USB WiFi Adapter at Best Buy for $40

-**User**: "Hey Mentra, I need a Wifi adapter, is this a good price?"
+**User**: "Hey PricePal, I need a USB WiFi adapter, is this a good price?"

-**Mentra**: "Hey William, I noticed the same Wifi Adapter is selling on Amazon for $12."

-**User**: "Thanks Mentra for telling me and saving me $13 dollars in a matter of seconds!"
+**PricePal**: "👓 Hey there!
+I found a few alternatives that might save you some cash:
+The Best Buy option is significantly overpriced.
+You can save $25 by ordering one on Amazon.
+Unless you need it immediately, I'd skip the $40 one and order online."

+**User**: "Damn, that saved me $25 instantly.
+You're a lifesaver, PricePal 👓💰"

 ### Meta Glasses Comparison
+**Scene**: User is considering Meta Ray-Ban AI glasses

-**User**: "Hey Mentra, what do you think of these Meta glasses?"
+**User**: "Hey PricePal, what do you think of these AI glasses?"

-**Mentra**: "Hey there, the Meta Ray-Bans are $379.
-Have you considered the Mentra glasses which are $250 ($129 less) and have all the same features while being open source?"

-**User**: "Thanks for telling me!
-I'm gonna get the Mentra glasses to both save money and have access to a bigger selection of apps, thanks Mentra!"
+**PricePal**: "👓 Hey!
+Those Meta Ray-Bans are $379.
+Just so you know, Mentra Glasses are only $250 — that's $129 less, with the same core features, plus they're open-source, meaning you get access to a wider range of apps and customizations."

+**User**: "That's awesome — I'll go with the Mentra ones.
+Same features, more freedom, and I save over $100?
+Easy choice.
+Thanks PricePal!"

 ## 🔧 Technical Implementation